isaacimholt/Helpy_Search/README.md

 ### Configuration Overview

 Helpy Search will interpret this file each time you press its activation hotkeys.
-It consists primarily of regex declarations and a list of urls to be opened if the regex is matched with your text.
+It consists primarily of urls to be opened, optionally with regex matching.

 ### Simplest Example